 I was discussing oysters with a crony: GOD sent to me the angels DIN and DONI.
-"An man of spunk," they urged, "would hardly To breakfast every day chez Laperouse."
+"A man of spunk," they urged, "would hardly choose To breakfast every day chez Laperouse."
 "No!"
-I replied, "h would not do so, BUT Think of his woe if Laperouse were shut!
+I replied, "he would not do so, BUT Think of his woe if Laperouse were shut!
 "I eat these oysters and I drink this wine Solely to drown this misery of mine.
-"Yet the last height of consolation's cold: Its pinnacle is-not to be consoled!
-"And though I sleep with Janefore and Eleanor "And Julian only fixes in my mind Even before feels better than behind.
+"Yet the last height of consolation's cold: Its pinnacle is - not to be consoled!
+"And though I sleep with Janefore and Eleanor I feel no better than I did before, "And Julian only fixes in my mind Even before feels better than behind.
 "You are Mercurial spirits-be so kind As to enable me to raise the wind.
 "Put me in LAYLAH'S arms again: the Accurst, Leaving me that. elsehow may do his worst."
-DONI and DIN, perceiving me inspired,

-Conceived their task was finished: they retired.
+DONI and DIN, perceiving me inspired, Conceived their task was finished: they retired.
 I turned upon my friend, and, breaking bounds, Borrowed a trifle of two hundred pounds.

-[138] COMMENTARY ({Xi-Delta})
+COMMENTARY $(\Xi \Delta)$